renggli/dart-rtlsdr/README.md

 # License

-All of the code contained here is licensed by the GNU General Public License v3.
+I am not a fan of the GNU General Public License, but it looks like that is the only option for code using _librtlsdr_.
+All the code contained here is thereby licensed by the [GNU General Public License v3](https://raw.githubusercontent.com/renggli/dart-rtlsdr/master/LICENSE).

-The MIT License, see [LICENSE](https://raw.githubusercontent.com/renggli/dart-rtlsdr/master/LICENSE).